fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 - Hitachi LG LiDAR Sensor（In these instructions, one HLS-LFOM5 is used.）
 - Windows 10 terminal (To run the software for the LiDAR Sensor.)
 - Set of the scripts in this directory (To execute socket communication and send the acquired data to an MQTT Broker.)
-    - Send the "location of persons" data to an MQTT Brokerq.
+    - Send the "location of persons" data to an MQTT Broker.
         - lidar_position_sensor_observer.py
             - The script that sends the "location of persons" data to an MQTT Broker.
     - Send the "counting the number of persons who crossed the line" data to an MQTT Broker.